June 15, 2020

 After the first year, a greater variety of housing options become available.
 You can live a residence hall or in a modern apartment with its own kitchen.
 You can choose a coed or a single-sex floor.
 You can live in a "program house" (like the environmental center) or get a group together for "theme housing."
 More information is available through the Office of Residential Life.

 Kenyon halls of residence close during the winter, spring and summer breaks, however, international students may remain in campus housing since it is not always possible to return home.
 There is a fee to stay during the summer.
-Arrangements must be made in advance through the Office of Residential Life.
+Arrangements for housing during breaks must be made in advance through the Office of Residential Life.

 Host families may be able to accommodate you at various times for dinner, the entire weekend or something in between.
 Host families want to help you have a great Kenyon experience, but please remember that the host family program is voluntary and be respectful of your host family's time and personal obligations.
 Although many host families invite students to participate in holiday activities, they may sometimes spend holidays with their own families.

 Most residential buildings have a laundry room, but you will need to bring or purchase your own laundry detergent and you will have to pay for both the washing machines and dryers.
 There are two ways to pay for laundry: 1) Quarters ($0.25), which can be bought at the bookstore or the bank or received as change from vending machines; 2) K-card, which can be swiped only if you have money on it.
 A full load in the washing machine costs $2.50.
 Each 10-minute period in the dryer is $0.25 (one quarter).

 If faith is important to you, you'll discover many opportunities to develop your spiritual life at Kenyon.
 You'll find a variety of activities supporting a diversity of faiths, from formal religious services to support for humanitarian interest groups including activities that support Kenyon's Buddhist, Christian, Jewish and Muslim community members.